git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 ### Drum XoX Sequencer Mode

-Press the **ARRANGER** button twice to activate this mode.
+Press the **SEQUENCER (HOLD)** button twice to activate this mode.
 This mode is inspired by the Roland XoX devices but in contrast you get 96 steps at once!

 * The *first row* (from the top) represent 16 slots (clips) of the currently selected track.
   * The pads have the same color as the clips.